When I first came to the U.S., the shopping habits of Americans was a shock to me.

 3. Buy a bag of popcorn kernels for $2.00 and get way more popcorn than the microwave popcorn bags—plus it doesn’t burn when you air-pop it.

-5. Stop going to grocery store on an empty stomach, else you spend way more than you intended to.
+5. Stop going to the grocery store on an empty stomach, or you will spend way more than you intended to.

 6. You can save big on food items by purchasing them when they are on sale, buying them in bulk, shopping at discount stores, and buying generic instead of name brands.